pnp/sp-dev-fx-webparts/samples/react-tour-pnpjs/README.md

   * locate solution at `.\sharepoint\solution\react-tour-pnpjs.sppkg`
   * upload it to your tenant app catalog
   * add `react-tour-pnpjs` app to your site
-  * add `react-tour-pnpjs` webpart to your page to see it in action
+  * add `react-tour-pnpjs` web part to your page to see it in action

 ## Features